 Chapter 2: Tips for Building STEM Lesson Plans

 Even though the importance and benefits of STEM education are clear, there are still many difficulties and challenges when providing effective lessons in STEM.
 Teachers who wish to provide more enriching STEM lessons and activities will benefit from these helpful tips.

 A. Encourage exploration and teamwork among students in STEM lessons (Education Week)

 STEM fields and careers require deep knowledge in their specialties and often incorporate teamwork and an exploratory spirit.
-Education Week Teacher reports that a great STEM lesson “is open ended, within constraints.”
+Education Week Teacher reports that a great STEM lesson “is open-ended, within constraints.”
 Students can use their own creativity and teamwork skills to find solutions to specific problems.
-For example, if a teacher tasks students with building a tower using a certain number of toothpicks, students are able to share ideas, collaborate, and find inventive solutions while staying within defined limits.
+For example, if a teacher tasks students with building a tower using a certain amount of toothpicks, students are able to share ideas, collaborate, and find inventive solutions while staying within defined limits.

 B. Use real-world problems or examples (Scholastic)

 One of the challenges that teachers can face when building STEM learning activities is finding a way to keep students interested.
 Educators can help increase engagement within these lessons by using real-world examples.
 If a lesson is focused on engineering, a teacher could instruct students to build a replica of something that exists or operates outside the classroom.
 If an activity is scientific in nature, it could be based around a current scientific conflict or issue that is impacting the world at large.
 Christy Crawford, a writer for Scholastic, says that for teachers, “cross-curricular project-based learning will mean more planning on your part, but more meaningful, real-world connections for your students.”